dwwr/dwwr.github.io/README.md

-#A Resume With Depth
+# A Resume With Depth

-A functional, modular, typescript react app leveraging Zdog and react-zdog for smooth, elegant animations.
+A functional, modular, ts-react app leveraging Zdog and react-zdog for smooth, elegant animations.

 Implements a declarative abstraction of Zfont for use in react-zdog apps.